Small Stakes Bonus Clearing Strategy

 Small Stakes Bonus Clearing Strategy Updated June 11, 2011

-So you have signed up at one of the major online cardrooms like Bovada Poker or Party Poker and you made your initial deposit.
+So you have signed up at one of the major online cardrooms like Bovada Poker and you made your initial deposit.
 Hopefully you deposited enough to get the maximum bonus (for example at Bovada you need to deposit $1000 USD for the maximum bonus dollar amount which 1100 bonus dollars (at a 110% bonus rate).
 But what exactly ARE bonus dollars?--they don't seem to be in your account.
 You cannot withdrawal them.
 You cannot play poker with them.
 Now you have your work cut out for you.

 What Are Bonus Dollars?